Can You Get Pet Insurance After a Diagnosis?

 Your pet’s breed

-Certain breeds face higher risks for specific conditions that may be unrelated to your pet's current diagnosis.
+Certain breeds are more prone to specific health conditions that aren’t related to your pet’s current diagnosis.
 For example, if your German Shepherd was diagnosed with allergies, they could still develop hip dysplasia later.
 Research your pet's breed to understand what future health issues might arise.

 petToy icon